 Agents - number of agents logged into this queue,

-Paused - agents in this queue currently paused,
+Paused - agents in this queue are currently paused,

 Completed - the number of calls taken by agents in this queue today,